-Nordstrom Invites Customers To Make Merry And Celebrate The Season Of Joy
+Nordstrom invites Customers To Make Merry And Celebrate The Season Of Joy

 Make a Difference

 Nordstrom is committed leaving the world better than we found it.
-This holiday season, along with our customers we will support Operation Warm and Big Brothers Big Sisters of America and Canada.
+This holiday season, along with our customers we will support Operation Warm and Big Brothers Big Sisters of Canada and America.
 By 2025, we aim to raise $5 million from cause-marketing campaigns, including holiday, for core partners who support families.

-- Donate to Operation Warm: From October 18 through December 31, Nordstrom customers can support Operation Warm and help provide brand new coats to children in need by adding a donation to their Nordstrom.com purchase.
-On November 30, customers can purchase a giving tag in Nordstrom and Nordstrom Local stores.
-Just $25 provides a brand-new coat to a child in need.
+- Donate to Operation Warm: From October 18 through December 31, Nordstrom customers can support Operation Warm and help provide brand new coats to children in need by adding a donation to their Nordstrom.ca purchase.
+On November 30, customers can purchase a giving tag in Nordstrom stores.
+Just $31 provides a brand-new coat to a child in need.

-- Buy a Gift Card: Nordstrom donates 1% of all gift card sales to nonprofits across the U.S. and Canada.
-Nordstrom gift cards are 100% recyclable.
+- Buy a Gift Card: Nordstrom donates 1% of all gift card sales to nonprofits across Canada and the U.S. Nordstrom gift cards are 100% recyclable.

-- Sustainable Style and Gifts That Give Back: Looking for a gift that gives back or aligns with your values?
-Browse Nordstrom Sustainable Style.
-Since 2019, Nordstrom has offered customers a shoppable Sustainable Style category on Nordstrom.com that makes it easy for items that are responsibly manufactured or packaged, made with sustainably sourced materials or ingredients, or give back with every purchase.
+- Gifts That Give Back: Looking for a gift that gives back or aligns with your values?
+We offer brands that are responsibly manufactured or packaged, made with sustainably sourced materials or ingredients, or give back with every purchase.
+Connect with a salesperson to shop sustainable gifts and gifts that give back like Treasure & Bond, tentree, Nudestix and many more, or find details in the product description when shopping on Nordstrom.ca.

 Join Our Team

 Our people are key to enabling us to help deliver outstanding service to our customers, and we strive to be the employer of choice and to make Nordstrom a place where our people can build long-term, rewarding careers.
-This holiday season, Nordstrom aims to hire more than 28,000 employees across our US and Canada Nordstrom and Nordstrom Rack stores, supply chain facilities and customer care team.
-Nordstrom offers competitive pay, a merchandise discount of 20%, and employment opportunities once the season has ended that could include medical coverage, employer-matched retirement plan and much more.
+This holiday season, Nordstrom aims to hire hundreds of employees across our Canada Nordstrom and Nordstrom Rack stores.
+Nordstrom offers competitive pay, a merchandise discount of 20%, and permanent employee opportunities once the season has ended that could include medical coverage, employer-matched retirement plan and much more.
 For more information, please read our hiring blog.

 About Nordstrom